 The ‘tail’ of the rescue of Nowzad and his other canine buddies from the remote desert outpost of Now Zad, was published as a best-selling book ‘One Dog at a Time’, which helped to promote and fund the running of the Nowzad Dogs charity which was formed in May 2007.

-Nowzad Dogs operates the only official animal shelter in Afghanistan located just outside of Kabul and supported by a small animal clinic headed up by ex-pat Louise and her team of Afghan nationals.
+Nowzad operates the only official animal shelter in Afghanistan located just outside of Kabul and supported by a small animal clinic headed up by a team of Afghan nationals.

 Our mailing list of supporters is increasing daily and the charity has had fantastic assistance from animal lovers the world over, who have offered their time in promoting and funding the aims of the charity.